alizaftma/linux-labs/lab1.md

 ```ls /home/afatima/project_lab/Docs```
 ```ls /home/afatima/project_lab/Report```

-Explanation
+Explanation:
 Copying is useful when multiple teams or folders need access to the same content.
 Each directory ends up with both files.

 ### **Task 5: Move and Rename Files**
 Use ```mv``` to rename or relocate files.